-Most people behave responsibly with guns – as there are over a hundred million gun toting citizens of the USA, this is borne out by the very lack of bloodbath we are supposedly basking in.
+Most people behave responsibly with guns – as there are upwards of a hundred million gun toting citizens of the USA, this is borne out by the very lack of bloodbath we are supposedly basking in.
 Police officers kill people for taking drugs, kill them for mouthing off, kill them for running away.

 Most gun violence is alcohol or drug related as most drug crimes are prohibition related.
 Eliminate prohibition and drug crimes will decrease, meaning less gun violence.
 Prosecute anyone who uses a weapon egregiously, especially those under color of authority, and violent offenses will diminish.